k21971/EvilHack/doc/evilhack-changelog.md

 - Give The Rat King's scimitar the venom object property instead of just coating it in poison
 - Fix: various issues with monster riders/steeds
+- Fix: bugle playing should not scare certain monsters